 Desiree began her career at HTe Chula Vista in 2014, working with the 2nd Grade team as an academic coach.
 She stayed on to open HTe in Point Loma where she worked with the 2nd grade team for the first trimester and moved on to teach 5th Grade for the second and third trimesters.
 She is beyond excited to be working with the 2nd Grade team again as a teacher this year.When she is not teaching, Desiree enjoys traveling to Asia, catching up on a good book, or cheering on her favorite baseball team, the New York Mets.

 Jami Saville is a Southern California native who was born and raised in Hermosa Beach.
 Raised by two Deaf parents, Jami learned how to sign before she could speak!
 She graduated from the University of Arizona with a bachelor’s degree in Education.
 A beach girl at heart, she returned to California to get her teaching credential and Masters in Education from UCLA.
-Jami started off her teaching career in South Los Angeles and taught kindergarten for three years.
+Jami began her teaching career in South Los Angeles and taught kindergarten for three years.
 In 2006, she found herself traveling to San Diego to visit friends so often that she decided to just move on down!
 Before coming to the High Tech High organization, Jami taught kindergarten and 2nd grade in the San Diego Unified School District.
-In 2011, she was one of the founding teachers at High Tech Elementary, Chula Vista.
+In 2011, she was one of the founding teachers at High Tech Elementary Chula Vista.
 It was an amazing experience to open a school, collaborate with such positive teachers and build exceptional relationships with students and their families.
-Because of this rich and meaningful experience, Jami decided to also join the team that opened High Tech Elementary in Point Loma.
-It has been a fabulous adventure!
+Because of this rich and meaningful experience, Jami decided to join the team that opened High Tech Elementary in Point Loma.
+It has been an amazing journey so far!

-When she is not teaching, Jami enjoys spending time with her husband, Eric and two boys, Evan and Levi.
+When she is not teaching and learning with her students, Jami enjoys spending quality time with her husband, Eric and two boys, Evan and Levi.